Swedish fish with flavor. Review of an unusual delicacy - the famous Swedish herring “with a scent”

 P.S.

-Introducing 6 famous rotten fish dishes:
+Introducing 6 famous dishes made from rotten fish:

 Surströmming